mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

     return output  #[seq_len x bsz x dmodel]; seq_len or q_len
 ```

 The last part of the Two-stream relative attention is the `positionwise_ffn` function, also shown in Fig. 6. which applies a fully connected feed-forward layer (i.e., conv1), with a non linear activation function (typically relu), and then adding the residual connection.
-Following formula summarized this:
+Following formula summarizes this:

 $$\text{LayerNorm}(input + \text{activation}(\text{conv1}(input))$$